m1sterc001guy/roastr/README.md

 fedimint-cli module roastr broadcast-note --event-id <event_id>
 ```

-This will combined the signature shares into a Schnorr signature, attach the signature to the Nostr note, and broadcast the note to Nostr using [Blastr](https://github.com/MutinyWallet/blastr).
+This will combined the signature shares into a Schnorr signature, attach the signature to the NOSTR note, and broadcast the note to NOSTR using [Blastr](https://github.com/MutinyWallet/blastr).

 An example output is provided below: